openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 Any modeling scientist can join a Working Group.
 Working Groups self organize, with support from the Executive Committee, and nominate a Working Group Chair, for approval by the Members Council.
 Working Group Chairs serve for a three-year, renewable term.

+Working Groups meet as needed, at least annually, in person or via videoconferencing

+#### Joining and Leaving the Members Council
 **ADD PROCEDURES TO JOIN AND LEAVE WORKING GROUPS**

-Working Groups as needed, at least annually, in person or via videoconferencing

 #### Standards Working Group